Bring your design ideas to life

 A mockup of a seam-to-seam hoodie from the Printify catalog showing possible logo placement.

-Instead of placing a single logo in one spot, this approach turns the design into a repeating pattern that runs across the entire hoodie.
+Instead of placing a single logo in one spot, this approach turns the design into a repeating pattern that runs across the entire hoodie, covering the shoulder seams.

 Ideal for: Icon-based logos that work well as a pattern.